cincibrainlab/autocleaneeg-taskwizard/README.md

 - Epoching configuration
 - Custom parameter settings

-The generated scripts work with the Autoclean Python library for EEG preprocessing automation.
+The generated scripts work with the AutocleanEEG Pipeline for EEG preprocessing automation.